Americal Scholarship Program of the Americal Legacy Foundation

 - A detailed statement of the applicant’s academic accomplishments, extracurricular activities, community service involvement, etc.

-- For applications dated on or before May 1, 2022 the applicant’s 300-400 word essay is to be on the question, "Is space exploration worth the cost?
-Yes or No?
+- For applications dated on or before May 1, 2023 the applicant’s 300-400 word essay is to be on the question, How Can The United States Improve Relations With Its Allies?

 Completed application forms together with all required enclosures must be submitted to the Americal Scholarship Program Chairman by U.S. Postal Service mail at the following address, postmarked not later than 1 May of each year: